Squadify-FS/squadify-backend/README.md

 You will need to install Docker and have it running in your computer.
 Go to https://www.docker.com/products/docker-desktop and download it there.
 Create an account, and log into it in your desktop app.

+It comes with docker-compose, so all you will have to do is create a .env file in the root folder with the following things:
+*
+JWT_SECRET= whatever you want this to be
+DB_HOST=db <- must be db
+DB_PORT=5432 <- default postgres port, leave it there DB_NAME=squadify_db <- call it whatever you want DB_USER=postgres <- default postgres user DB_PASSWORD=postgres <- whatever
+PORT=3000 <- whatever port you want to user
+*

+Next, you just have to run "docker-compose up".
+This will build the images and container for the app, and run it.

+To stop this docker from running, run "docker stop <your username>/<your-app-name>" To stop all dockers from running, run "docker stop $(docker ps -a -q)"

+To delete images and containers, first run "docker rmi $(docker images -a -q)" (If it says there's a docker using the image, just run "docker rm <container id>")

+///////////////////////

 Next, run "docker build -t <your username>/<your-app-name> ." (replace these two as you please)

 Running "docker images", you should see a list of your docker images, with <your username>/<your-app-name> being one of them.